 First Awarded: June 2011

-Novice pins are presented to those members of the squad who demonstrate an unbridled enthusiasm for rowing, a high degree of motivation to learn and embrace the spirit of Saint Joseph Crew.
-The novice pin is worn on the lapel of a blazer or on the left collar of a shirt and is a rowing tradition since 1825.
+A novice pin is presented to members of the squad after the completion of their first year on the crew.
+These student-athletes demonstrate an unbridled enthusiasm for rowing, a high degree of motivation to learn, and embrace the spirit of Saint Joseph Crew.
+The novice pin is worn on the lapel of a blazer or on the left collar of a shirt and has been rowing tradition since 1825.

 Last Held: February 2019

 The Blessing of the Fleet is an age-old maritime tradition.
 Rowing shells may be added to the fleet, Christened with a new name, and clergy offer a prayer for a safe and competitive season.
-Student-athletes, families, alumni and coaches are invited to in attendance.
+Student-athletes, families, alumni and coaches are invited to attend.

 The marathon row is the capstone to the spring and fall racing seasons.
 The spring marathon row is completed on the water and is "Brick Factory & Back" in team boats while the fall marathon row is an individual time posted on rowing machines.

 Next Scheduled: 6 June 2022

 Saint Joseph Crew presents the Four Year Seat to those athletes whose determination, perseverance, resilience and commitment of those oarsmen who have competed with Saint Joseph for four or more years have not gone unnoticed.
 Recipients of the Four Year Seat leave a legacy for younger crews to strive for.

 The Four Year Seat was first awarded to both James Gallagher '15 Christian Ambrico '15 who were the first to row for four or more years.

 Student-athletes who break an oar during practice or racing are awarded their oar as a keepsake.